The Rev. Dr. Skip Ferguson

 in almost all of her major organs.

-I know that the ripple blessing of my passing this on
+I know that the ripple blessing of my passing

 will mean so much more to both Mary and me